-1st and 2nd red incidents - lunchtime reflection and parent / carer phone call from behaviour team 3rd red incident - lunchtime reflection and parent / carer meeting with senior leader for year group, where a behaviour plan will be drawn up
+1st red incident - lunchtime reflection and parent / carer phone call from behaviour team

+2nd red incident - lunchtime reflection and parent / carer meeting with senior leader for year group, where a behaviour plan will be drawn up

-4th red incident - meeting with Deputy Head to review behaviour plan and to discuss further support i.e. learning mentor interventions or outside agencies such as Early Help / BACME 5th red incident - meeting with Headteacher
+3rd red incident - meeting with Deputy Head to review behaviour plan and to discuss further support i.e. learning mentor interventions or outside agencies such as early Help / BACME

+4th red incident - meeting with Headteacher

-Throughout the process the Inclusion Team will discuss the needs of the child and possible next steps with input from the class teacher and learning mentor.
+Throughout the process the Inclusion Team will discuss the needs of the child and possible next steps with input from the class teacher.